YeOldeDM/lets-godot-roguelike/posts/step-5-tilefamily.md

 ## Repainting The Map
-**Instead of linking map data directly with map index, we need a layer of complextion.
+**Instead of linking map data directly with map index, we need another layer of complexity.

-**Declare a const in Map for MAP_FAMILY and ROOM_FAMILY.
+**Declare a const in `Map.gd` for MAP_FAMILY and ROOM_FAMILY.
 ```python
 extends TileMap